 apt-get remove ubuntu-docs

 When installing localepurge it will prompt for your locale scroll down and choose ‘en’.
 Then run localepurge once from the command line.
 Subsequent package installs will automatically call localepurge at the end and delete any unnecessary language locales.
-For the Ubuntu docs, they take a chunk of space and unless you’ve pulled up a Help recently you probably don’t need these, and the same documentation is online if you do.
+For the Ubuntu docs they take a chunk of space and unless you’ve pulled up a Help recently you probably don’t need these and the same documentation is online if you do.

-You can save several hundred megabytes using these tips, especially after a new install and running Update Manager.
+You can save several hundred megabytes using these tips especially after a new install and running Update Manager.

-Ubuntu Tweak, mentioned above, also allows you to easily remove older kernels, which can free up even more disk space if you have multiple older versions lying around.
+Ubuntu Tweak mentioned above also allows you to easily remove older kernels which can free up even more disk space if you have multiple older versions lying around.

 Updating your hardware IDs

-When you plug in new hardware and USB devices, Linux identifies them via their unique IDs and is able to report their human-readable English names via a set of files that detail the manufacturer and model.
+When you plug in new hardware and USB devices Linux identifies them via their unique IDs and is able to report their human-readable English names via a set of files that detail the manufacturer and model.